 Research Achievements and Academic Links

 CUHK has also been active in academic exchange activities.
-The University has forged ties with over 300 institutions around the world.
-These partnerships include academic collaborations, bilateral student exchanges, collaborative teaching programmes, research collaborations and faculty exchanges.
-In line with its global vision, CUHK encourages internationalization in both education and research.
-In its pursuit to cross-fertilize Chinese and Western academic and cultural traditions, the University has established over 590 international collaboration programmes with over 300 institutions overseas for research collaborations, faculty exchanges, joint teaching and student mobility.
-In addition, CUHK is a memebr of the Worldwide Universities Network (WUN), an exclusive network of 19 research-led universities across 11 countries.
+In line with its global vision, CUHK encourages internationalisation in both education and research.
+The University has stablished over 640 international collaboration programmes with over 340 institutions around the world.
+These partnerships include academic collaborations, bilateral student exchanges, collaborative teaching programmes, research collaborations, faculty exchanges, among many other arrangements.
+In addition, CUHK is a member of the Worldwide Universities Network (WUN), an exclusive network of 21 research-led universities across five continents.

 The University boosts a beautiful 137.3-hectare campus overlooking Tolo Harbour, which is the largest and greenest in Hong Kong.
 It houses a range of facilities essential for an all-round campus experience, such as world-class libraries, art museums, music halls, swimming pool, sports fields, tennis courts, squash courts, water sports centre and gymnasiums.
 The University also has doctor's clinic and the closest hospital is only 10-minute away from the campus.